OWASP/www-chapter-gitam/index.md

   📧 [email@owasp.org](mailto:email@owasp.org)

  What We Do
-- Organize technical workshops and webinars on cybersecurity trends
+- Organizing technical workshops and webinars on cybersecurity trends
-- Conduct inter-college and state-level **CTF competitions**
+- Conducting inter-college and state-level **CTF competitions**
-- Research on **AI-driven cybersecurity** and **threat analysis**
+- Researching  on **AI-driven cybersecurity** and **threat analysis**
-- Collaborate with academic and industry experts for security awareness
+- Collaborating with academic and industry experts for security awareness
-- Encourage open-source participation through OWASP projects
+- Encouraging open-source participation through OWASP projects

 ## Become a Presenter
 <p style='text-align: justify;'>